 Specialized Cheese making Supplies

-There are some specialized cheese making supplies that are necessary.
-However, if you are an adventurous foodie-type of person, then you may already have some of these in your home.
+There are some specialized cheese making supplies that are necessary if you plan on making cheese regularly.
+However, if you are an adventurous foodie type of person, then you may already have some of these in your home!

 1. Sanitation Chemicals

-Boiling water can be used to sanitize metal and glass, but if you have a plastic cheese mold or wooden mat, then you need sanitation chemicals.
+Boiling water can be used to sanitize metal and glass, but if you have a plastic cheese mold or wooden mat, then you’ll need sanitation chemicals.